bsc-iitm/python/ppa/week-3/PPA-12.md

     print(False)
 ```

-With all this information, you have enough to construct a solution.
+You have enough information to construct a solution.